 We are seeking two highly motivated Ph.D. students interested in the evolutionary ecology of bird-parasite systems.
 Projects in our lab focus on host specificity, speciation, anti-parasite adaptations of birds, adaptive radiation of parasites, and reciprocal selective effects between birds and their parasites.
 We are deeply interested in the relevance of basic research to conservation efforts.
 We have long-term field projects in the Galápagos Islands and in the Bahamas.
 We also have lab-based projects involving captive birds and parasites of various species.
 For more details concerning these projects see our lab website -here.
-Positions will likely be available starting August, 2020.
-Students in our lab are supported through a combination of fellowships, research assistantships, and teaching assistantships.

 Former PhD. students from our lab have strong track records.
 They have obtained positions at academic institutions ranging from R1 universities to small colleges and industry.
 For a list of former students and where they are now see our lab website - here.